KsCentry/stat628_mod2_gp9/README.md

 - **Custom Modifications**: If you wish to modify the models (e.g., adding more predictors or changing the analysis), adjust the code in the `code/` folder accordingly.

 ### Group Members
-Hengyu Yang
-Leyan Sun
-Tianle Qiu
-Yi Ma
+Hengyu Yang, Leyan Sun, Tianle Qiu, Yi Ma